Mankeli-Software/dart_define/README.md

 ## Motivation 🔥

 `dart_define` is an all-in-one tool to handle secrets and launch configurations both locally and in CI/CD pipelines super easily.
 Say goodbye to `.env` files or any other tedious and error-prone ways.
 With this package you can access your secrets in dart code as well as platform specific configurations.

 Flutter supports adding compile-time variables with `--dart-define` option, and using them in both dart code and native configurations.
 However, with many variables, the commands become quite long quite fast.
 A workaround for that would be to create a custom launch shell scripts, or storing variables in a JSON file and using it with `--dart-define-from-file` option.

 Hovewer, that raises a ton of other issues within CI/CD pipelines.
 You'd have to gitignore the launch config files, so you don't leak any secrets unwantedly.
 Then you'd have to create some custom script to initialize and fill those files with proper values in your CI/CD environments.
 Even after working your way around those issues, you'd have to be very careful to always remember update those pipelines when new values are added (missing values are not recognized at compile-time, leading to possible run-time errors in production).

 With `dart_define`, you'll get easy ways of handling secrets and configurations in both local development environment as well as CI/CD pipelines.
 You can specify which variables are required, so the CLI tool will throw an exception if those are missing.
 This way missing values will result in failed pipeline run, not run-time error in production.

+When the generator is run, `dart_define` reads the values from

+1. CLI option override
+    > You can override values from system environment or yaml config defaults with
+    > CLI options, like so `--MY_VARIABLE=MY_VALUE`
+2. System environment
+    > `dart_define` tries to read values from system environment for smooth integration
+    > with CI/CD pipelines
+3. Default values
+    > You can specify default values within `pubspec.yaml` configuration, which will
+    > be used as fallback values if none of the above are provided.
+Note that if `required`
+    > is `true` (default), the generator will fail if 1 or 2 are not provided and the default
+    > value will be ignored.

 ## Quick Start 🚀